simonra/Utilities/Kafka/KeyValueApi/README.md

 ## What does it do

 It sets up a dotnet web server, that allows you to send in data you want to store.
-Upon submission, the data is immediately dispatched to a kafka topic.
+Upon submission, the data is immediately dispatched to a [Kafka](https://developer.confluent.io/what-is-apache-kafka/) topic.
-Then there is another background process listens for new events on the kafka topic, which it uses to update the local state which is used when the data is requested.
+Then there is another background process listens for new events on the Kafka topic, which it uses to update the local state which is used when the data is requested.

 <details>